 Location for testing: Hamilton Convention Centre by Carmen's, 1 Summers Lane, Hamilton, Ontario L8P 4Y2, Wentworth A, B and C Rooms.

-The following information is for the first intake anticipated for March 2018
+The information below is for the first intake anticipated for August 2019.

 Physical fitness testing (York)